mmurphy2k/ai-case-study/README.md

 2. Series A (2021) – Approximately $15 million led by Lux Capital, Accel, Coatue Management, and other angel investors.[^2].
 3. Series B (2021) – Approximately $40 million led by Coatue Management, Accel,  and other angel investors.[^2].
 4. Series C (2022) –$100 million led by Lux Capital, Sequoia, Coatue and others.[^4].
-5. Series D (2022) –$235 million led by Salesforce, Google, Amazon, Nvidia, Intel, AMD, Qualcomm, IBM, and Sound Ventures.
+5. Series D (2022) –$235 million led by Salesforce, Google, Amazon, Nvidia, Intel, AMD, Qualcomm, IBM, and Sound Ventures.[^5].

-With this latest round of investments this gives Hugging Face valuation of $4 billion.
+With this latest round of investments this gives Hugging Face valuation of $4 billion.[^5].

 ## Business Activities